mohamed-ameer/Frappe-ERPNext-Tutorial-Mastery/Frappe How?  What?  Why? /01-What-is-ERP.md

 ## Why the name ERPNext?

 because it was the cheapest domain name which include the word "ERP" that they could find at the time. (that's the story)

+---

+## Why ERPNext is better than other ERPs?
+Why ERPNext Is Different From Other Business Software?

+ERPNext is special because:

+- It is completely free forever - no hidden costs, no licenses to buy.
+- It has all features included - no extra modules to buy.
+- It is easy to change for your business needs - no need to hire expensive programmers.
+- You can host it on your own server - your data stays safe with you.
+- It uses modern technology - fast and works well.
+- It has a big helpful community - many people use and support it.

+In short: ERPNext gives you everything you need to run your business, for free, with full control, and you can make it fit perfectly for your company.

+---